beakerbrowser/pauls-dat-api/README.md

 Watches the given path or path-pattern for file events, which it emits as an [emit-stream](https://github.com/substack/emit-stream).
 Supported events:

- - `['changed',{path}]` - The contents of the file has changed, either by a local write or a remote write.
-The new content will be ready when this event is emitted. `path` is the path-string of the file.
+ - `['invalidated',{path}]` - The contents of the file has changed, but may not have been downloaded yet. `path` is the path-string of the file.
- - `['invalidated',{path}]` - The contents of the file has changed remotely, but hasn't been downloaded yet. `path` is the path-string of the file.
+ - `['changed',{path}]` - The contents of the file has changed, and the new version is ready to read. `path` is the path-string of the file.

 An archive will emit "invalidated" first, when it receives the new metadata for the file.
 It will then emit "changed" when the content arrives.
-(A local archive will not emit "invalidated.")
+(A local archive will emit "invalidated" immediately before "changed.")

 ```js
 var es = pda.watch(archive)